Catacrockers/cookiecutter-cpp-project/README.md

 # More ideas **TODO**

-* Support a list to add find_package.
+* Update README
-* Support add libraries and include path from config.
+* Support more options:
+  * list of find packages
+  * list of includes
+  * list of libraries for a module